cms-ngt-hlt/cms-reco-optimizer/README.md

 - `-o` optional output tag for the foder name
 - `-i\--num_iterations` the number of iterations
 - `--debug` to run in debug mode (helpful when the error in the subprocess running `cmsRun`)
+- `--binned_metrics` activate the binned metrics in eta and pt

 <details>
 <summary>Executing the command, `optimize_reco.py` will run the following steps:</summary>